 - It’s proactive, which means that you take matters into your own hands (that’s a major stress eliminator because so much of the stress of foreclosure comes from the process being completely out of your control).

 - It’s fast — in some cases, you can sell your home in as little as a week!
-That’s also because it’s local: You can get help for foreclosure in New Jersey, Brooklyn, Queens, Long Island since organizations like Swift Home Buyers Co. help people going through short sales.
+That’s also because it’s local: You can get help for foreclosure in North Carolina & New Jersey since organizations like Swift Home Buyers Co. help people going through short sales.

 - It’s very effective because a short sale can completely wipe out (or almost wipe out) the amount owing on your mortgage.
 If there is any amount left over that is not covered by the sale of the property, you’ll be responsible for it (although you can sometimes work out a deal with your lender).